smarinov/real_estate_crawler/README.md

 - Run main.py (python3 main.py)
 - Input your starting URL
 - Wait for the crawler to finish and access the gathered data
+### Automatically run the project
+- Double-click on run.bat file